COVID-19 Retailer Resource Hub

 - If a staff member tests positive, whether vaccinated or unvaccinated, 14 days self-isolation is required and NSW Health will follow up.
 Businesses will refer to their COVID-19 Safety Plan and risk assessment approach for further instructions on notifying other staff.

-To support and guide businesses and industry in becoming COVID Safe and operational at 70% double vaccination, the following ‘need to know’ resources are available below.
+To support and guide businesses and industry in becoming COVID Safe and operational, the following ‘need to know’ resources are available below.

 From 15 October 2021, in order to work onsite at a work premises, prescribed workers, including retail workers, must be able to provide evidence to their employer that they have: